 In 1995, an offer from the European Commission to co-fund a preparatory action under the EU FP MAST Programme, with matching funds from member organizations, resulted in the setting up of the European Marine and Polar Science (EMaPS) Board under the auspices of the European Science Foundation (ESF).
 The EMaPS Board provided coordination of specific marine and polar activities and initiatives, and the coordination of joint activities where appropriate.
 Members were either ESF member organizations, and major national marine or polar scientific institutions or groups of such institutions.

-In 2007, the Marine Board relocated its Secretariat from Strasbourg to a maritime location within the aptly named InnovOcean site in city of Ostend, Belgium.
+In 2007, the Marine Board relocated its Secretariat from Strasbourg to a maritime location within the InnovOcean site in the city of Ostend, Belgium.
 The move was made possible by a generous offer from the Government of Flanders, which continues to provide invaluable support to the hosting of the Secretariat today.

 In 2009, Niall McDonough succeeded Niamh Connolly as Executive Secretary